cosmicexplorer/f3/README.md

     - <kbd>M-c</kbd> = choose directory to search from, starting at whatever the current choice is
     - <kbd>M-j</kbd> = start searching a directory up

+# Updates

+Run `./update-commentary.el` in this directory to update the commentary section of the lisp file after changing this README.
+Run `npm install` if it complains about node modules.

 # License

 [GPL](GPL.md)